Asthma Exacerbations in a Tertiary Hospital: Clinical Features, Triggers, and Risk Factors for Hospitalization

-Background: Risk factors for asthma exacerbations are not fully understood.
-The aim of this study was to determine the epidemiological and clinical characteristics of patients with an asthma exacerbation, potential triggers, and possible predictors of hospitalization.
+Background: The risk factors for asthma exacerbations are not fully understood.
+The aim of this study was to determine the epidemiological and clinical characteristics of patients who experience asthma exacerbations.
+We also assessed potential triggers of exacerbations and possible predictors of hospitalization.

-Conclusion: Older age, absence of a previous asthma diagnosis, uncontrolled disease or concomitant COPD are frequent among patients presenting to the ED with asthma exacerbations.
-There were some features associated with higher risk of admission.
-Blood eosinophilia should be considered as a marker of asthma, but not as a predictor of hospitalization.
+Conclusion: Older age, absence of a previous asthma diagnosis, uncontrolled disease, and concomitant chronic obstructive pulmonary disease are frequent among patients presenting at the emergency department with asthma exacerbations.
+Various features were associated with a higher risk of admission.
+Blood eosinophilia should be considered a marker of asthma, but not a predictor of hospitalization.